event-catalog/generator-asyncapi/README.md

 ...
 ```

-In this example the generator will read the `orders-service.asyncapi.yml` file and populate services and messages inside your catalog.
-It will add the service to the domain `Orders`.
+In this example the generator will read the `orders-service.asyncapi.yml` file and also fetch AsyncAPI files from an external URL and populate services and messages inside your catalog.
+It will add the services to the domain `Orders`.

 You can see an example in the [eventcatalog-asyncapi-example](https://github.com/event-catalog/eventcatalog-asyncapi-example/blob/main/eventcatalog.config.js) repo